panoply/syncify/readme.md

 The `paths` option allows you to define your theme/projects structure within the defined `input` directory.
 Syncify does not require you set a development structure required by Shopify and you should begin to decouple from that logic as it is generally flawed and restrictive when building advanced or large scale stores.

 Each path key represents a theme directory or resource point.
-Path options accept either a `string` or `string[]` arraylist of glob [anymatch](https://www.npmjs.com/package/anymatch) patterns and can point to files contained within sub-directories of infinite depth.
+Path options accept either a `string` or `string[]` array list of glob [anymatch](https://www.npmjs.com/package/anymatch) patterns and can point to files contained within sub-directories of infinite depth.
 All defined references will automatically resolve to the defined `input` directory starting point, so you do not need to include it within your path definitions.

 There is no restrictions or limitations imposed on structures other than **input** relativity.
 Syncify will obtain full resolution and build a valid theme structure that Shopify understands when generating an **output**.

 ### Config File

-By default, Syncify assumes you are using the basic~bitch (defaults) structure.
-The basic~bitch structure is certainly not the preferred format and when leveraging Syncify you are encouraged to establish a structure which suits your project and adheres to your workflow or tastes.
+By default, Syncify assumes you are using the basic-bitch (defaults) structure.
+The basic-bitch structure is certainly not the preferred format and when leveraging Syncify you are encouraged to establish a structure which suits your project and adheres to your workflow or tastes.

 <!-- prettier-ignore -->
 ```ts